eaton/angrylittletree/_posts/2012-12-06-enterprise-software-and-its-discontents.md

 ---
-layout:post
+layout: post
-title:Enterprise Software and Its Discontents
+title: Enterprise Software and Its Discontents
 summary: Everyone remembers their first time: the moment they hear the words, "We're going to be deploying SAP ERP."
 ---